jhobz/KH2-Lua-Library/docs/reference/kh2lib.md

 The library includes a list of constants, their corresponding game IDs, and their memory addresses.
 The full list of available constants can be found at [Constants][ref-constants].
-Below is a reference of provided lookup tables for converting between IDs and human-readable strings.
+Below is a reference of provided lookup tables for accessing these constants by ID and name.

 ### `kh2lib.worlds`

 - {table} worlds table
   - `key` {integer|string} ID, name, or short name of world
-  - `value` {string|integer} Name or ID of world represented by `key`
+  - `value` {World} world object represented by `key`

-Converts between integer world IDs and English names (in both directions).
+Returns the [World][ref-worlds] object for a given world ID, name, or abbreviation.
 This table (and all other lookup tables indexed by world) contains an index for every world's ID, English name (in upper SNAKE_CASE), and short name (in upper SNAKE_CASE), as defined in the [full list of world objects][ref-worlds].